The Great Sphinx of Giza

 In fact, the sand has been its savior, since, being built of soft sandstone, it would have disappeared long ago had it not been buried for much of its existence.

 Nevertheless, the statue is crumbling today because of the wind, humidity and the smog from Cairo.
 The rock was of poor quality here from the start, already fissured along joint lines that went back to the formation of the limestone millions of years ago.
-There is a particularly large fissure across the haunches, nowadays filled with cement, that also shows up in the walls of the enclosure in which the Sphinx sits.
+There is a particularly large fissure across the haunches, nowadays filled with cement, that

 Below the head, serious natural erosion begins.
 The neck is badly weathered, evidently by wind-blown sand during those long periods when only the head was sticking up out of the desert and the wind could catapult the sand along the surface and scour the neck and the extensions of the headdress that are missing altogether now.
 The stone here is not quite of such good quality as that of the head above.